How could you find a good technology provider?

 Before selecting the provider to develop the optimal digital tool to your business, keep the following key points in mind:

 - Work methodology: Nowadays, with the advances in the industry, continuing to use a waterfall methodology for the development of projects only increases costs, time and uncertainty for clients.
 Always ask your potential vendor what kind of agile methodology they use for projects and how it works.

 - Verifiable experience: Ask for a portfolio of completed projects.
 Although experience does not necessarily determine future potential, the truth is that it does give confidence and a bit of peace of mind.

 - Transparency: A very frequent pain for those who want to implement a new digital tool in their company is the uncertainty of knowing how the budget is being executed, why I am paying, what deliverables I receive with my payment.
 Make sure you are in control of your budget and know what you will receive with each delivery.

 - Constant communication: Custom projects require constant contact with the project owner to make key decisions and prioritize each iteration.
 Make sure to validate that communication is frequent, that there are contact channels and agreements for questions, response times, etc.

 Ask these questions, and you’ll have decision variables as important as price and execution time.

-If you want to go to the fixed, with us you find the tranquility, transparency and confidence that an excellent ally in the technological implementation of your organization requires to have.
+If you want to secure your project quality and functioning, with us you find the tranquility, transparency and confidence that an excellent ally in the technological implementation of your organization requires to have.

 When we arrived at Swapps “as a company we wanted to find an ally with whom we could work as a team and where good work, good service, commitment and support prevailed to advance in the development of this project that is so important to the company .”
 From Swapps we highlight “the agility with which they deliver the requested tasks”. – Mi Tienda SIDOC

-Share if it was of value and leave us your contributions in comments.
+Share if it was of value and leave us your contributions in the comment section .